 The only days in your schedule that are set in stone are your guided tour, luau and spa days.
 After all, you need to make a booking for these activities.
 But your Active and Rest days, where you hike or lounge on a beach respectively, might not require a reservation.
 So, you can change these activities if you want to suddenly go with the flow when you are on the island.
 You also have your evenings and nights free, as well.
 You can move your restaurant and nightlife schedule around upon making island friends.

-But you might not get that great advice, and you may not be invited to an event or welcomed into an.
+But you might not get that great advice, and you may not be invited to an event or welcomed into an Ohana.
 That’s just fine.
 You’ve planned your vacation carefully, and you’re guaranteed -- no matter what -- to see the best that your island has to offer.
 That’s why we plan so much.

 Your Hawaii Vacation Schedule

 As you can see, scheduling your Hawaiian vacation starts months before the vacation actually begins.
 A lot of your scheduling will be determined by the seasons and your flights.
 In fact, some guided tours are seasonal -- like whale watching -- so you’ll only be able to schedule those tours if you’re traveling during the right season.
-And you have to know exactly when you’re travelling to make the right decisions about your schedule.
+And you have to know exactly when you’re traveling to make the right decisions about your schedule.

 For example, the wintertime brings big swells and waves to the islands.
-Certain beaches become unswimmable while, simultaneously, they become dream surfing beaches.
+Certain beaches become unswimmable while, simultaneously, they become the dream of surfing beaches.
 So you might be deterred from going to your favorite swimming beach if you happen to land in Hawaii during wintertime.
 You’ll have to pick a more protected beach with smaller waves.

-But, no matter where you live, you can schedule your dream vacation with a little foresight, research and help from this website.
+But, no matter where you live, you can schedule your dream vacation with a little foresight, research, and help from this website.
 After all, we specialize in helping plan your dream Hawaiian vacation.
 And with a little bit of planning and advice, you’ll schedule the tripof a lifetime no matter the circumstances.